crossliner/crossliner/README.md

-An programmar who is coding for 4 years
+Hobbyist programmer with 5 years of experience

-# fields i am working on
+# fields i am experienced on (based on my projects)
-> backend enginnering, formal language theory (compilers) and network protocols
+> backend enginnering, language theory, compilers and distributed systems (network protocols and etc)